rollerworks/search/docs/integration/doctrine/dbal.rst

     So reusing a ConditionGenerator is not possible.

     Secondly, the generated query is only valid for the give Database driver.
-    Meaning that when you generated a query with the SQLite database driver this query will not work on MySQL.
+    Meaning that when you generated a query with the PostgreSQL database driver this query will not work on MySQL.

 First create a ``ConditionGenerator``::